spacelift-io/user-documentation/docs/vendors/terraform/module-registry.md

 ![](<../../assets/screenshots/terraform/modules/new_module_share.png>)

-In this step you can share module with different Spacelift accounts, you just need to add their names in subdomain form (all lowercase).
-You can find more about modules sharing [here](./module-registry.md#sharing-modules).
+In this step, you can share module with different Spacelift accounts, you just need to add their names in subdomain form (all lowercase).
+You can find more about module sharing [here](./module-registry.md#sharing-modules).

 #### Define behavior